How cute are these Peanut Butter Bunny Butt Pretzels?

 Immediately attach a tail and two feet.

-Repeat, creating as many bunny butt pretzels as you’d like then pop them in the freezer for a 5-10 minutes until the candy sets.
+Repeat, creating as many bunny butt pretzels as you’d like then pop them in the freezer for 5-10 minutes until the candy sets.

 Remove and peel off the paper and your Bunny Butt Pretzels are ready for your candy dishes or Easter baskets.